sensu/sensu-go-workshop/lessons/operator/10/README.md

    Created
    ```

-   As soon as you create this silence, the alerts in Mattermost should be surpressed for 2 minutes.
+   As soon as you create this silence, the alerts in Mattermost should be suppressed for 2 minutes.
    Wait until the silence expires – when alerts appear in Mattermost again – then move on to the next exercise.

    > **Understanding the command:**